DominicStewart/Streaming/Introduction.md

 <li>Next, let’s set where we are going to stream to.
 Select the ‘Stream’ section.
 We want to select ‘<a href="http://Mixer.com">Mixer.com</a> - RTMP’ and select ‘Use Stream Key’.</li>
 <li>To receive a stream key, please login to your Mixer account, select ‘Broadcast Panel’ and find your key.
 Copy and paste it into the settings screen in OBS.</li>
 <li>Once everything is finished, press OK on the settings panel.</li>
 <li>Next we need to add an incoming video source.
-Under the sources section of the software, click the plus sign and select ‘Video Capture Device’.</li>
-<li>Inside the new window that has popped up, you will be able to select your webcam.
-The name of the device changes depending on the laptop you’re using, but it should be easily identifiable as a webcam.
-Go ahead and select the device and press OK.</li>
-<li>Next we will add an audio input device.
-Under sources, press the plus sign and select ‘Audio Input Capture’.</li>
-<li>Inside the new window, if you select the ‘device’ drop-down box, you will be able to select your microphone.
-Depending on the laptop you’re using the name may change, but it should be easily identifiable as a microphone.</li>
+Under the sources section you should see ‘NDI Source’.
+Select that and select the ‘Source Name’.
+It should be ‘(name of your iphone) + NDI HX Camera’.
+Select that and press OK.</li>
+<li>If you don’t see anything in the source name section, I would assume that there is a problem with your network that is blocking communication, or that you haven’t joined the same network.
+In this case, please connect directly to the laptop by using the lightning cable.</li>
+<li>When using this, the iPhone automatically sends its microphone to OBS so we don’t need an extra microphone.</li>
+<li>When all of this is done, press ‘Start Streaming’ to start broadcasting to the world.</li>
+<li>To see your stream, please visit <a href="http://www.mixer.com/yourprofilenamehere">http://www.mixer.com/yourprofilenamehere</a></li>
 </ol>